Group Privacy Notice

 8.0 Your rights

-8.1 We will look to ensure that all of your rights as defined in the Isle of Man data protection legislation in place from time to time, to include but not limited to the following:
+8.1 We will look to ensure that all of your rights as defined in the Data Protection Laws in place from time to time, to include but not limited to the following:

 - Right to be informed;